spessasus/SpessaSynth/README.md

 > [!IMPORTANT]
 > Please note that the bundled [stbvorbis_sync.js](https://github.com/spessasus/stbvorbis_sync.js) is licensed under the Apache-2.0 license.
 > The license and the file can be found in the `externals` folder in the spessasynth_lib directory.

+#### Legal
+This project is in no way endorsed or otherwise affiliated with the MIDI Manufacturers Association, Creative Technology Ltd. or E-mu Systems, Inc., or any other organization mentioned.
+SoundFont® is a registered trademark of Creative Technology Ltd.
+All other trademarks are the property of their respective owners.